Bring your tool belt…

 Volunteers Build Museums

 Byron Museum of History is enlisting volunteers to help with the renovations to the Byron Theater building.
-This is an opportunity to perform skilled and manual labor for posterity and pizza.
+This is an opportunity to perform manual labor for pizza.
 Bring your tool belt if you have one and play along as we bring these buildings into the twenty-first century.

-During August and September, anyone with hands-on building experience is invited to attend these summer work days, Saturdays, from 9:00 am to 4:00 pm on August 19, 26, and September 9.
-Volunteers and staff are also working on this project Wednesdays and Thursdays after 3:00 pm.
+During the summer and fall of 2017, anyone with building experience is invited to help out on most Saturdays, from 10:00 am to 3:00 pm.
+Volunteers and staff are also working on this project on some weeknights after 3:00 pm.

-Almost all of the updates done by the American Legion were accomplished by Byron community volunteers in the 1970s.
+Almost all of the updates done by the American Legion were accomplished by community volunteers in the 1970s.
 The museum’s commissioners are sure that the needed work can get done if the local talent takes an interest in supporting the museum’s efforts to recreate this gem.
-Special thanks to those hard workers that have been helping with this project since April.
+Special thanks to those hard workers that have been helping with this project.

 The museum has gotten a lot of attention since the theater marquee was placed back on the building on July 10th, just in time for ByronFest.
 The theater hosted the annual quilt show for the first time and everyone got to see the plans and progress made so far.